imashwani/lectureNotesScrapper/README.md

 # lectureNotesScrapper

-Allows scrapping images from the enginnering,bba,bca etc notes website  http://lecturenotes.in
+Allows scrapping images from the website  http://lecturenotes.in

+This website has enginnering, BCA, MCA etc notes

 #### _I genuinely feel that you should pay them/ use their platform for viewing/downloading notes; and add to their revenue._